 An additional aspect that made the crowd feverish was money betting.
 More than one citizen has lost a fortune, and many a driver has lost his life.
 The driver was a slave who had a knife stuck in his belt in case the reins became tangled.

 The animals taking part in the races were purchased in Italy, Africa, Greece, Armenia, but most of all in Spain.
 The best ones were so famous that we find their names written on the vessels on the outskirts of the Empire, or arranged in mosaics.
-Usually, after three years of training, there was a 5-year period of competitions in races, when they were dressed in the colors of the appropriate factiones, with twigs attached to their heads, in decorative harnesses, with tied manes and tails, and hung with amulets and ornaments – they brought wealth to some and even ruined the lives of others.
+Usually, after three years of training, there was a 5-year period of competitions in races, when they were dressed in the colours of the appropriate factiones, with twigs attached to their heads, in decorative harnesses, with tied manes and tails, and hung with amulets and ornaments – they brought wealth to some and even ruined the lives of others.
 The two middle horses were harnessed to the yoke of the cart, but the real value of the harness lay in strength and obedience, specially selected two outermost horses called funalis attached – each individually – with a special rope to the axis or wing of the quadriga.
-The courage, bravado, cleverness and skill of steering this four horses made the best of the coachmen – despite their often low origin – become idols of the crowds: slaves obtained liberation and wealth, liberators – fame and fortune.
+The courage, bravado, cleverness and skill of steering these four horses made the best of the coachmen – despite their often low origin – become idols of the crowds: slaves obtained liberation and wealth, liberators – fame and fortune.